 13 Please describe your survey invitation process.
 What is the proposition people are offered to take part in individual surveys?
 What information about the project itself is given in the process?
 Apart from direct invitations to specific surveys (or to a router), what other means of invitation to surveys are respondents exposed to?
 You should note that not all invitations to participate take the form of emails.

 Context: The type of proposition (and associated rewards) could influence the type of people who agree to take part in specific projects and can therefore influence sample quality.
 The level of detail given about the project may also influence response.

 When a new survey is available, an invitation email plus email reminders are sent to sampled SSRS Opinion Panel members.
 In addition, all panel members who have provided us consent to receive text messages may also receive text reminders.
 Non-internet respondents receive an outbound call.
-Respondents also have the ability to log into their member profile to see if they have any outstanding survey invites.
 Our standard operating practice is not to provide much project-specific information at the survey invitation stage in order to preserve the unbiased nature of the survey effort.

 14 Please describe the (various) incentives that respondents are offered for taking part in your surveys.
 How does this differ by sample source, by interview length, by respondent characteristics?

 Context: The reward or incentive system may have an impact on the reasons why people participate in a specific project and these effects can cause bias to the sample.

 All respondents are offered a $5 reward for every web survey they complete.
 Hard to reach respondents such as less than high school education cases may receive a higher $10 reward.
 Respondents.
 All respondent compensation is provided via an electronic gift code.
 For surveys exceeding 15 to 20 minutes on average, or surveys involving hard-to-reach populations, we may recommend a higher incentive depending on the subject matter of research.